 Occupations Affected By Rock Wool Manufacturing Company

-Since Rock Wool’s products were distributed to a variety of different residential and industrial buildings, not only were former Rock Wool employees affected, but a number of workers in numerous other occupations fell ill after working around the company’s products as well, including:
+Since Rock Wool’s products were distributed to different residential and industrial buildings, not only were former Rock Wool employees affected, but a number of workers in numerous other occupations fell ill after working around the company’s products, including:

 - Navy crew members